cdo256/virtualsets/src/Dissertation/FinChoice.lagda.md

 ```
 -->

 # Choice of Finite Set Representation

-*This project is a modification of an email I sent to Thorsten
+*This section is a modification of an email I sent to Thorsten
 Altenkirch and Mark Williams on 30th June 2025.*

 In this project, finite sets have initially been defined in terms of